biowdl/RNA-seq/tests/functional/README.md

 # Functional tests

-This folder contains the tests that ensure that the pipeline is working on a basic level.
-Small files are used so the pipeline finishes quickly.
-These tests allow for quick testing if the pipeline functions during development.
+This folder contains the tests that are run with big files on our research cluster.
+These tests ensure that the pipeline will run in a production environment with big data.